Timo614/timo614.github.io/docs/_posts/2024-05-09-esphome-adafruit-funhouse.md

     title: "Additional sensors for Home Assistant"
 ---

 The [Adafruit Funhouse](https://www.adafruit.com/product/4985) is a ESP32-S2 based board from Adafruit.
-The board was once part of their [AdaBox](https://www.adafruit.com/adabox) mystery project subscription service at one point which is how I came to aquire it.
+The board was once part of their [AdaBox](https://www.adafruit.com/adabox) mystery project subscription service at one point which is how I came to acquire it.

 ![Adafruit Funhouse running ESPHome]({{ site.url }}{{ site.baseurl }}/assets/images/projects/adafruit/adafruit-funhouse/esphome/initial/running-board.webp)